openhab/openhab-docs/developers/index.md

 Please ensure that you have the following prerequisites installed as well:

 1. [Git](https://git-scm.com/downloads) For retrieving our source code and push changes back.
 On Windows: Must be available in %PATH%
-1. [Maven 3.x](https://maven.apache.org/download.cgi) Our buildsystem tool.
+1. [Maven 3.x](https://maven.apache.org/download.cgi) Our build system tool.
 On Windows: Must be available in %PATH%
 1. Java JDK 17, for example from Oracle [Oracle JDK 17](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html).
 On Windows: %JAVA% must be set.

 You can use any IDE that is suitable for OSGi/Java development.